blackgrape2025/peterdavanzo-site/content/writing/a-warm-room-would-be-nice.md

 Every button produced a response except the one I wanted.

-The translation in the instruction manual is ugly.
+The instruction manual isn't helping.

 “Press this button to turn on or turn off the health and scavenging functions in operation status.”

 Scavenging?

-This reminds me of setting timers on VCR's.
-They seldom did what you asked of them.

 Google offered no solution.

-AI suggested I call a service technician.
+ChatGPT suggested I call a service technician.

 Hmmm.
 Like a kid with a stubborn toy, I pulled out the batteries.

 The screen went blank.

 Reinserted.

 Waited.

 Hit “ON”.

 The heat pump springs into life.